afarber/android-questions/README.md

 android-newbie
 ==========

-Small projects created on my way to Android nirvana
+Small projects for asking at Stackoverflow

 The files are public domain - unless there is a different note (by their respective authors) on the top of some files.